A Brief History

 In the time prior to Vitellius, Julius Caesar, although technically not actually Emperor, was pretty much Emperor in everything but title, and of course he came to a bad end being stabbed multiple times by men he thought were his friends after reigning only 5 years.
 Upon the death of Caesar, his title of Dictator was abolished.

 The first man to wear the title of Emperor was Augustus who reigned from 27 BC to 14 AD, and may have been poisoned to death by his wife.
 The successor to Augustus was Tiberius, who reigned from 14 AD until 37 AD when he was murdered by the next emperor, Caligula.
-Caligula (actual name Gaius Julius Caesar) was infamous for his excesses and was himself murdered after 4 tumultuous years on the throne.
+Caligula (whose actual name is Gaius Julius Caesar) was infamous for his excesses and was himself murdered after 4 tumultuous years on the throne.
 Claudius then took the reins of power, only to be poisoned by his own wife in favor of her son, Nero, in 54 AD.
 Nero was apparently no gem himself, and was forced to commit suicide after a disastrous reign of 14 years upon which he was declared a public enemy by the Senate.

 The Year of the Four Emperors was preceded by Galba assuming the throne in 68 AD, only to be murdered by his own bodyguards 7 months later.
 His successor, Otho, committed suicide to avoid being executed by the forces of Vitellius when Otho’s forces were defeated in battle.
 Which brings us up to Vespasian.

-Of course, the time before the Emperors and the time after the era talked about here was not much safer for Roman Emperors, and if you look up the list of the various leaders of Rome and the Empire you will find an incredibly high percentage of top dogs that met untimely ends.
+Of course, the time before the Emperors and the time after the era talked about here was not much safer for Roman Emperors, and if you look up the list of the various leaders of Rome and the Roman Empire you will find an incredibly high percentage of top dogs that met untimely ends.
 As far as coming to a bad end, other kings, queens, emperors and dictators from all sorts of countries have had a miserable record of dying unnaturally as well.
-What baffles us at History and Headlines is that these monarchs that are supposedly ordained by God or The Gods to rule and sometimes even stake a claim to be gods or demigods themselves are so readily murdered, and the institution of the throne is not undermined and gotten rid of.
+What baffles us at History and Headlines is that these monarchs that are supposedly ordained by God or The Gods to rule and sometimes even stake a claim to be gods or demigods themselves are so readily murdered, and the institution of the throne is not thus undermined and abolished.

 Your readership is much appreciated!